Skip to main content

 Ministry of National Education

-Ministry of Family, Labour and Social Policy The Ministry is the main partner of the Ministry of Education and Science in the field of continuing education for adults, and in particular, unemployed people, some categories of job seekers and employed persons.
-Within the Ministry structure, continuing education falls mainly within the remit of the Labour Market Department.
-In the area of continuing education, the Department cooperates with the minister responsible for school education.
-It also develops and disseminates tools, methods and resources to support career guidance; development of competences of the unemployed and employed, and is responsible for matters related to EURES and economic migration.
+The Ministry is the main partner of the Ministry of National Education in the field of continuing education for adults, and in particular, unemployed people, some categories of job seekers and employed persons.
+Continuing education is mainly the responsibility of the Labour Market Department.
+In this area, it cooperates with the minister responsible for school education.
+It also develops and disseminates tools, methods and resources to support career guidance and the development of competences of the unemployed and employed, and is responsible for matters related to EURES and economic migration.

-Other ministries (incl.
-Ministries of Culture and National Heritage, Development and Technology, Agriculture and Rural Development, Climate and Environmental Protection, and Health) Responsibilities include, for example, participation in the work of the Inter-Sectoral Task Force for LLL and the IQS, and activities undertaken as part of the skills development policy in line with the idea of lifelong learning.
+Responsibilities include, for example, participation in the work of the Inter-Sectoral Task Force for LLL and the IQS, and activities undertaken as part of the skills development policy in line with the idea of LLL.

 Regional / province (województwo) level